Header image.jpg

 Breaking this down further, you can split successful B2B influencers into two groups:

-The experts and opinion formers: those who have built their status based on knowledge.
+The experts: those who have built their status based on knowledge.
 This status is likely to exist on and offline.
 They’re likely to have a large but niche network, with the genuine trust of their followers.

 Perceptions of influencers